 As you add libraries, they will be reflected in the ov\scandev output.
 For example, the following shows the output after you have added another library (the line ending in 8VM1008S01 highlighted in this example):

+'''

-burn# ov\scandev -p vendor,product,serial -L
+burn# ov_scandev -p vendor,product,serial -L

+'''

-- 3. Use the ov\admin command to add the LCP, using the defaults except as noted: - a.
-Log in to the DMF server and invoke the OpenVault administration tool:
+3. Use the ov\admin command to add the LCP, using the defaults except as noted in the following example (comments below):